gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 ## Implementation design details
-PluginScripts have three important concepts: the Language description, Script Manifest and Instances.
+PluginScripts have three important concepts: the Language Description, Script Manifest and Instances.

 Let's check out what each layer is and how they will behave from a high